makerdao/community/faqs/liquidation.md

 ## How would a flash crash affect the Liquidation of Vaults?

 A flash crash on a single exchange will not affect the system as each [Oracle](oracles.md) aggregates prices from many sources.
-The Oracle calculates the median of these prices, which naturally filters outliers like a broken price from an exchange that’s experienced a flash-crash.
+The Oracle calculates the median of these prices, which naturally filters outliers like a broken price from an exchange that’s experienced a flash crash.
 You can read more about the Maker Protocol’s decentralized Oracles in the Oracle FAQ.

 ## Where can I view live information about Liquidations?